reimark/writing/blog/slack-now-just-another-company-with-a-mandatory-arbitration-clause.md

 ### Response from Slack

+A member of Slack's customer service team responded to my help ticket.
+I asked if they minded if I posted it here, and they were fine with that.

+> Hi Eric,
+>
+> Thank you for writing in, for [writing the post on your blog](https://konklone.com/post/slack-is-now-forcing-users-into-arbitration-and-that-is-terrible) and for caring about issues that matter – like user rights.
+>
+> We appreciate you sharing the post with us and writing in public about your view.
+We're always gathering feedback and always seeking to improve our service.
+Feedback like you've provided is valuable in that continual improvement.
+>
+> In running Slack, we're always trying to make decisions that make the best sense to all the people involved.
+The decision to add an arbitration clause if our [Terms of Service](https://slack.com/terms-of-service) is one of those decisions that tries to strike the right balance for all the people involved with Slack.
+Only time will tell if it's the right decision.
+>
+> Again, we appreciate you sharing your feedback and caring about the issue.
+Your blog post has been shared internally (on Slack, naturally) and is getting the attention of many folks on our team, who also care about issues like user rights.

+Please let me know I can help with anything else and I'll be happy to help out.
 Slack's CEO, [Stewart Butterfield](https://twitter.com/stewart), was kind enough to respond on Twitter with some rationale.
 I recommend reading [the whole thread](https://twitter.com/stewart/status/536975848046206976), but here are the first few:

 <blockquote class="twitter-tweet" data-conversation="none" lang="en"><p><a href="https://twitter.com/konklone">@konklone</a> FWIW, I (Slack CEO) fought pretty hard against this at first, but in the end I was brought around by two things: (1) No one could…</p>— Stewart Butterfield (@stewart) <a href="https://twitter.com/stewart/status/536975596920635393">November 24, 2014</a></blockquote>